coderjun/randori-plugin-intellij-wiki/Lesson-12:-Services-and-Parsers.md

 18. Right click on the parsers package and create a new Randori class named CommitterParser.

-   For this particular class, you will create a Parser as we will do some specific parsing.
+   For this particular class, you will create a Parser to do some specific parsing.
 However, if all of your objects simply use standard JSON, it is possible to reuse a standard parser in many cases.

 19. Create a new public method named parseResult, which accepts a generic object and returns an Array.
 ```